SathyaBhat/sathyasays.com/content/posts/2016-01-22-on-undertale.md

   - undertale

 ---
-<a href="https://store.steampowered.com/app/391540/" target="_blank">Undertale</a> is a game that&#8217;s been getting rave reviews from quite a few people &#8211; <a href="https://www.metacritic.com/game/pc/undertale" target="_blank">critics or otherwise</a>.
+<a href="https://store.steampowered.com/app/391540/" target="_blank">Undertale</a> is a game that's been getting rave reviews from quite a few people &#8211; <a href="https://www.metacritic.com/game/pc/undertale" target="_blank">critics or otherwise</a>.
 Some choice comments

 <a href="https://www.ign.com/articles/2016/01/13/undertale-review" target="_blank">IGN</a>:

-> It&#8217;s hard to express just how much I adore Undertale without spoiling anything significant, but that&#8217;s what I love about it.
+> It's hard to express just how much I adore Undertale without spoiling anything significant, but that's what I love about it.
 It tells its story in such a dynamic way, and with such a great understanding of the RPG player’s mindset, that it couldn’t have been told in any other way.
-It&#8217;s a masterfully crafted experience that I won&#8217;t forget any time soon
+It's a masterfully crafted experience that I won't forget any time soon

 <a href="https://www.thejimquisition.com/2015/09/undertale-review-a-determined-effort/" target="_blank">Jimquistion</a>